 - Not having severe mania or mixed episodes

-- Having symptoms that do not meet types I or II
+- Having symptoms that do not meet types 1 or 2

-- Having symptoms that are beyond your normal behavior
+- Having symptoms that are outside of the normal way that you act

-- Having episodes of hypomania and mild depression for at least 2 years
+- Having times of hypomania and mild depression for at least two years

-- Not meeting the criteria for types I, II, or III
+- Not meeting the measures for types 1, 2, or 3

-There is another type called rapid cycling.
-This is more likely to happen if you have severe bipolar disorder.
-Rapid cycling means that you experience 4 or more episodes of major depression, mania, hypomania, or mixed state in one year.
+There is also a type called rapid cycling.
+This is more likely if you have severe bipolar disorder.
+It means that you have four or more times of major depression, mania, hypomania, or mixed state in one year.